 In 2017, The Dance Shop of Laurens rebranded as TDS Dance Studios, emphasizing the multiple locations now available.
 We’re honored to be trusted with the dance education of so many amazing young minds from our local Upstate communities.
 We take seriously the trust parents place in us, and are proud to encourage confident, happy, and healthy children across our entire dance family!

 Our Team Meet Your Amazing Instructors

 Shauna Mitchell has been dancing almost since she could walk.
 At just 2 years old, she began training at the Dance Shop, where she is now co-director, under the close instruction of her mother, Connie Draper.
 Her training continued at Ballet Spartanburg and the Carolina Ballet Theater.
 A graduate of Lander University with a degree in Science, with an emphasis in Exercise Science, she danced at the collegiate level for the University of South Carolina Dance Team.
 After graduation, she danced and cheered professionally for the Carolina Panthers as a Topcat.

 Since 2008, Shauna has been a studio owner at TDS where she teaches at the recreational and competitive level, with jazz technique as her specialty.
 As a teacher, she finds great joy in helping her students at every level achieve and surpass their goals.
-Shauna and her husband Brett are the proud parents of three sons, Braxton, Eli, and Silas.
+Shauna and her husband Brett are the proud parents of four sons, Braxton, Eli, Silas, and Kip.